When I named this company, people thought I was being dark. I was being honest.

 Why It Has to Be an Operator Telling You

 Most consultants have a framework and they fit your problem into it.
 The diagnosis is predetermined.
 The solution is always in the direction of what the consultant does.
 That is not how real constraint identification works.
+At Physio Plus, the surface story was acquisition.
+The real story was offer architecture and retention.
+A pure-acquisition consultant would have sold more ads and the ceiling would have stayed exactly where it was.

 The Force Multiplier Framework exists because I needed a structured way to look at businesses without a predetermined answer.
 Five standards.
 All of them examined simultaneously.
 The constraint is wherever it is.
 Not wherever I expected it to be.
 That is what operator-built means.